Icerewl/Affiliate-Scraper-Pro/README.md

 ## Requirements:
 Python 3

 requests library

 Admitad account

 Pinterest account

 # Getting started:

-Clone the repository
+1.Clone the repository

-Install the required libraries
+2.Install the required libraries

-Run the main.py file
+3.Run the main.py file

-Set up telegram bot for sending the status to your telegram account Update the credentials and tokens for Admitad and Pinterest account Run the code and wait for the products to be posted on your Pinterest account
+4.Set up telegram bot for sending the status to your telegram account

+5.Update the credentials and tokens for Admitad and Pinterest account

+6.Run the code and wait for the products to be posted on your Pinterest account

 ## Note:
 There is a sleep time of 10300 seconds(2.9 hours) after each request to avoid suspension from Pinterest.
 ## Customization: